-Meals in jar are a great way to put aside whole meals for your food storage.
+Mason jar meals are a great way to put aside whole meals for your food storage.
 Through the canning or dry vacuuming process, you can put a meal up to help create long-term food storage.
+It will be convenient if you want to prepare a large amount and save it for later.
+Prepare an appetizing meal that will last for a while.

 I have all these #10 Cans?
 Can I use them?